wblabio/wgact/src/readme.txt

 = 1.8.18 =

 [//]: # fs_premium_only_begin
+* New: Added Borlabs support for Google Consent Mode
 * Fix: Fixed the country name for Macedonia in Google consent mode
 * Fix: Fixed duplicated jobs option
 [//]: # fs_premium_only_end
+* Tweak: Bumping up WP supported version to 5.7
+* Tweak: Some code syntax cleanup

 = 1.8.17 =